-How insurance helps
+How insurance helps lower hospital costs

-Take a look at what you might pay for each hospital bill without insurance:
+Here’s a look at what you might pay for each hospital bill without insurance:

 Estimating your hospital bill costs

-With the costs of hospital visits and overnight stays on the rise, it can be daunting to think about the price you'll pay if you're ever sick or in an accident.
-That’s where health reimbursement arrangements (HRAs) and health stipends can come in handy.
+With the costs of hospital visits and overnight stays rising, it can be daunting to think about the price you'll pay if you're ever sick, in an accident, or if any medical conditions arise.
+In the U.S., most medical insurance is tied to employment.

 If an employee has a medical bill from their hospital stay that qualifies for reimbursement, an HRA allows you to reimburse them up to their monthly allowance.